thosgood/this-weeks-finds/markdown/151-200/week167.md

     dx > (ħ G / c3)1/2 = L

 where L is the Planck length.
-So we can\'t measure distances more accurately than the Planck length.
+So we can't measure distances more accurately than the Planck length.

 Whoops!
 The last paragraph here is not the argument due to Ng and van Dam!
-It\'s something I came up just now while trying to copy their argument.
+It's something I came up just now while trying to copy their argument.
 Their actual argument is different.
 They assume the uncertainty dx must exceed the Schwarzschild radius of a black hole of mass m, so that

     dx > G m / c2.

-If we plug this into (\*) and fiddle around, we get
+If we plug this into (*) and fiddle around, we get

     dx > x1/3 L2/3.

 This is much more exciting, because it says that the uncertainty due to quantum gravity gets bigger when we measure long distances!

-Now, the way I\'ve presented Ng and van Dam\'s argument, the obvious weak spot is their assumption that the uncertainty in position measurement is greater than the radius of a black hole with mass equal to that of the experimental apparatus.
+Now, the way I've presented Ng and van Dam's argument, the obvious weak spot is their assumption that the uncertainty in position measurement is greater than the radius of a black hole with mass equal to that of the experimental apparatus.
 Where does this assumption come from?
-They get it by saying the clocks \"tick\" once each time light bounces back and forth between them.
-If the clocks\' accuracy is limited by their tick rate, we have dt = t and thus dx = x, so my assumption
+They get it by saying the clocks "tick" once each time light bounces back and forth between them.
+If the clocks' accuracy is limited by their tick rate, we have dt = t and thus dx = x, so my assumption

     x > G m / c2